-The law, along with divinity and medicine, was considered one of the three original professions.
+The law was considered one of the three original professions, divinity and medicine were the other two.
 The law embodies many traditions, but it is also ever-evolving.
 Adhering to these traditions in a way that is compatible in the 21st Century is both challenging and important to being a successful attorney as well as to furthering the legal profession.

 When people ask me if there are important cases that I am working on, I tell them that from the client’s perspective, their case is the most important.
 Clients can expect me to always go the extra mile for them and to pursue each issue with hard work and sound advice intended to best accomplish their goals.